tanaynistala/geo-guide/_country-guides/IND.md

 # License Plates

 License plate designs in India are not strictly regulated, although there are primarily two types of license plates.
 Private vehicles carry white-backed license plates with black text: <LicensePlate style="ind" format="AB 12 CD 3456"/>, while commercial vehicles (taxis, trucks, government vehicles, etc.) carry yellow-backed license plates with black text: <LicensePlate style="ind" format="AB 12 CD 3456" backgroundColor="gold"/>.
 Occasionally these colors can be inverted, most commonly on luxury cars and higher-ranking government vehicles, or can be found using the local script (see [Language](#language)).
-License plates are required on both the front and rear of vehicles.

 Indian license plates follow a simple format that can make it easy to narrow down your location if you find an unblurred plate: